-Instruction breakpoints match on instruction execution operations, and the breakpoint is set on the virtual address.
-A mask can be applied to the virtual address to set breakpoints on a range of instructions.
+Instruction breakpoints match on instruction execution operations, and the breakpoint is set on the virtual address.Instruction breakpoints can also be made on the ASID value used by the MMU.A mask can be applied to the virtual address to set breakpoints on a range of instructions.

-Data breakpoints match on load/store transactions, and the breakpoint is set on a virtual address value, with the same single address or address range as the Instruction breakpoint.
+Data breakpoints match on load/store transactions, and the breakpoint is set on a set of virtual address and ASID values, with the same single address or address range as the Instruction breakpoint.
 Data breakpoints can be set on a load, a store, or both.
-Data breakpoints can also be set to match on the operand value of the load/store operation, with byte-granularity masking.
+Data breakpoints can also be set to match on the operand value of the load/store operation, with bytegranularity masking.
 Finally, masks can be applied to both the virtual address and the load/store value.

-In addition, the M6200 core has a configurable feature to support data and instruction address-range triggered breakpoints, where a breakpoint can occur when a virtual address is either within or outside a pair of 32-bit addresses.
+In addition, the M6250 core has a configurable feature to support data and instruction address-range triggered breakpoints, where a breakpoint can occur when a virtual address is either within or outside a pair of 32-bit addresses.
 Unlike the traditional address-mask control, address-range triggering is not restricted to a power-of-two binary boundary.